dblake26/streaming-01-getting-started/README.md

 1. In the commit message input box, type "initial results".
 1. Click the down arrow on the blue "Commit" button to "Commit and Push" to your GitHub repo.

-Verify: Open a browser to your GitHub repo and verify the files have appeared.
-In addition to the original files, you should have one or more new files and an edited Markdown file.
-If not, return to VS Code and edit/execute files as needed.
-Then commit and push again.

-Common Issue: If your computer hangs because you forgot the commit message, just enter your message in the top line of the file it shows in the editor.
-Then click the checkmark in the upper right to close that file and save your commit message.
-"Sync your changes" to push to GitHub.

 ### Option B: Use Git Bash or Terminal Commands (Easy as well):